 Revised 3/5/2015.
 Copyright 2015 by Jim Krause.
 No parts of this document may be used or reproduced without the author's permission.

-Treatments and scripts are important tools used to pitch and produce films and TV programs.
+Treatments and scripts are important tools used to pitch, plan, and produce films and TV programs.
 Proceeding on any sizable production without them is akin to trying to build a house out of a pile of lumber- without a blueprint.
 While they are both printed documents, they have differing and very specific purposes.
 So whether you want to sell your next screenplay, produce a training video, or design the cut scenes of a video game, it's important to understand the construction and application of both treatments and scripts.

 Major motion pictures are routinely pitched with treatments.
 They describe the action and story development in the briefest terms possible.
 Because of this, you generally won't find much dialog or specific production information (like camera shots) in treatments.
 In addition to allowing us to quickly describe the story, treatments are particularly useful development and revision tools.